Convair C-131 Samaritan

 The Convair C-131 Samaritan is an American twin-engined military transport produced from 1954 to 1956 by Convair.
 It is the military version of the Convair CV-240 family of airliners.

+This was one of the last radial engined aircraft in US service, along with the Grumman C-1 Trader.

 Design and development

 The design began life in a production requirement by American Airlines for a pressurized airliner to replace the Douglas DC-3.
 Convair's original design had two engines and 40 seats, and thus it was designated the CV-240.
 The first CV-240 flew on March 16, 1947, and production aircraft were first delivered to American on February 28, 1948.
 Seventy-five were delivered to American, with another fifty going to Western Airlines, Continental Airlines, Pan American Airways, KLM, Sabena, Swissair and Trans Australia Airlines.

 Operational history

 The CV-240/340/440 series was used by the United States Air Force (USAF) for medical evacuation and VIP transport and was designated as C-131 Samaritan.
 The first model Samaritan, the C-131A, was derived from the CV-240 model, and was delivered to the USAF in 1954.

 The initial trainer model, designated the T-29, was also based on the Convair CV-240 and was used to instruct USAF navigators for all USAF aircraft and United States Navy (USN) Naval Flight Officers (NFOs) selected to fly land-based aircraft.
 The first deliveries to the USAF were made in 1950 followed by large production quantities until early 1955.
 The USAF and the USN operated T-29s in separate units at separate locations until 1976.
 In 1974, the USAF T-29s with the 323d Flying Training Wing (323 FTW) at Mather AFB, California began to be replaced by the Boeing 737-derived T-43.
 In 1975, the Navy retired all of its T-29s assigned to Training Squadron Twenty-Nine (VT-29) at NAS Corpus Christi, Texas, deactivated VT-29, and merged their advanced navigator training program for land-based NFOs with the Air Force's program at Mather AFB.

 A planned bomber training version of the T-29 (designated T-32) was never built.